reglue4go/gh-pages/view/README.md

 #### [Data](#view-resolver-methods)

 The Data method returns a piece of shared data from the environment.
-You can optionally share a piece of data as a second argument.
+You can optionally share a piece of data as an argument.

 ```go
 resolver := view.NewFactory("templates").Resolver()